kgrewee/roobie/README.md

 ## Problem

 Website code is often sloppy and inefficient.
 Developers follow different code patterns and naming conventions when making CSS classes and JavaScript functions.
-Common CSS properties are often repeated on multiple classes and applied to a single element, creating duplicate code and slower load times.
-Most projects are built from scratch, instead of using a template, causing overhead for project setup.
-Custom setups for each application make the process un-replicable and hard to onboard developers to new projects.
+CSS properties are repeated on multiple classes and applied to a single element, creating duplicate code and slower load times.
+Most projects are built from scratch, instead of using a template, making the process un-replicable and time consuming.

 ## Solution

-Roobie aims to centralize common web patterns and naming conventions to help teams collaborate effectively.
-Reuse CSS classes and JavaScript functions, making HTML files bigger, but reducing custom written CSS and JavaScript code.
-We provide free and proprietary templates that can be used as a starting point.
+Centralize common web properties, functions, themes, and animations to help teams collaborate effectively.
+Reuse core CSS classes and JavaScript functions instead of writing custom code.
+Always build from a template (Templates coming soon).

 The result is: